A Probability Game for Middle School Math

 When I started discussing this lesson with my student teacher, I searched for the lesson online, just in case it was around, and I found it right away.
 Click HERE to see the full lesson plan from PBS.

-What other probability games do your students enjoy?
+What other probability games or activities do your students enjoy?

 To Read Next: